kartik1998/gatekeeper/README.md

 #### Usage

 - sample implementation: [link](https://github.com/kartik1998/gatekeeper/blob/master/test/appModule.test.js)
+- Please note that `AppModule` is `singleton` in nature and the webhook's base url has to be updated by the user. <i> refer sample below </i>

 ```js
 const webhook = AppModule.Instance(); // webhook server by default runs on port 3009 (this is configurable, configurations listed below)